johnnovak/johnnovak.site/blog/_posts/2013-10-02-jekyll-tutorial.md

 -----------------------

 So, if Jekyll can't generate tag pages out of the box, we'll elevate the problem to the client browser.
-If our Archives page already contains every post of the blog, we'll just have to hide the ones which do not match our tags.
+If our [Archives][^archive] page already contains every post of the blog, we'll just have to hide the ones which do not match our tags.
 How?
 With the HTML 5 multi-tool: *JavaScript!*

 We are going to pass the selected category via Hashtag in the URL, for example `/archives/#!webdev`.
-JavaScript then extracts the tag and toggles the posts based on whether they match it or not.
+[JavaScript][js] then extracts the tag and toggles the posts based on whether they match it or not.

 Before we dive in, I want to note that you can see the results on my [Archives](#) page.